dotnet/csharplang/proposals/params-span.md

 `params` parameters will be marked in metadata with a `System.ParamArrayAttribute` regardless of type.

 ### Overload resolution
-Overload resolution will continue to prefer overloads that are applicable in _normal_ form rather than _expanded_ form.
+Overload resolution will continue to prefer overloads that are applicable in [_normal form_](../../spec/expressions.md#applicable-function-member) rather than [_expanded form_](../../spec/expressions.md#applicable-function-member).

-For overloads that are applicable in _expanded_ form, [Better function member](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#better-function-member) will be updated to prefer `params` types in a specific order:
+For overloads that are applicable in _expanded form_, [Better function member](../../spec/expressions.md#better-function-member) will be updated to prefer `params` types in a specific order:

 > When performing this evaluation, if `Mp` or `Mq` is applicable in its expanded form, then `Px` or `Qx` refers to a parameter in the expanded form of the parameter list.
 >